overture-stack/docs/website/docs/use-docs/ai-assisted-data-discovery/04-use-cases.md

 ---
 id: use-cases
-sidebar_label: Use cases
+sidebar_label: Demonstrated Use cases
 ---

 # Demonstrated use cases

 These are reproducible against the demo's Drug Discovery sample.
 The goal in each case is to refine a large gene list into a focused set of candidate targets.
 They are written so you can adapt the pattern to a different portal: substitute your own catalogue and field names, and keep the shape of the conversation.
-If a request is ambiguous, the model asks a targeted follow-up before querying (see [the researcher workflow](/use/ai-assisted-data-discovery#the-researcher-workflow)).
+If a request is ambiguous, the model asks a targeted follow-up before querying (see [the reseaher workflow](/use/ai-assisted-data-discovery#the-researcher-workflow)).

 ## Use case 1: iterative refinement